 Maria's previous employment includes: NOAA's National Ocean Service/National Centers for Coastal Ocean Science (Charleston, SC), the VA's Veterans Health Administration/Center for Health Equity Research and Promotion (Pittsburgh, PA), and the University of the Virgin Islands' Virgin Islands Experimental Program to Stimulate Competitive Research (St. Thomas, VI).

 PhD in Sociology, University of Pittsburgh

 MA in Sociology, East Carolina University

-Maria’s research is focused on community response to hazards and chronic stressors and the development of methods for measurement and modeling community resilience, well-being, and vulnerability as a means of strengthening the ability of communities to respond to and plan for natural and technological events.
+Maria’s research is focused on community response to hazards and chronic stressors and the development of methods for measurement and modeling community resilience, recovery, well-being, and vulnerability.
+This research is aimed at providing science to strengthen the ability of communities to plan for and respond to natural and technological hazard events.
 Her work includes development and application of a measurement model for community well-being following the Deepwater Horizon oil spill, integrated assessments of community vulnerability to climate change for climate adaptation planning, and quantification of human use and dependence on natural resources.
-In her current role, Maria will expand NIST’s research on community resilience with a particular emphasis on the social dimensions of disasters and recovery.
+In her current role, Maria is working to expand NIST’s research on community resilience with a particular emphasis on the social dimensions of disasters and recovery.